As another season approaches with the beginning of September, it is quite normal to reflect on the past months.

 What have you changed during this last year and a half?
 Did you buy more take-away foods?
 Did you prefer going back to preparing your own food from scratch like bread or pasta even?
 Are you paying attention to your food composition and how to improve your mental and physical well-being?

-The outcome of these observations will be reflected in the food products that we will consume and buy in the coming months.
-Read some examples below:
+The outcome of these observations will be reflected in the novel food products that we will consume and buy in the coming months.
+Read some examples of food innovation trends that we will see in the future:

 A future trend that we will be observing will definitely be one focused on Mental Well-being.
 Let’s look at what Pepsico is doing.
 In 2020 Pepsico launched Driftwell, a functional still water beverage that aimed at contrasting stress and supporting relaxation.
 The goal is to develop drinks and beverages that are customised for customers’ mental well-being.